rdmolony/rdmolony.github.io/_posts/2023-12-04-stationmanager.md

     }
     ```

-But what if the readings were instead standardised before storing them so one could instead create **a single table of all sources**?
+But what if the readings were instead standardised before storing them?

 Now how do I find all wind speed readings?

 Easy.
-I can now don't need to resort to `Python` since I can now join readings to their metadata in the database on matching sensor names -
+I now don't need to resort to `Python` since I can now join readings to their metadata in the database on matching sensor names -

 So ...